-Torn Hawk is a musical project from NYC based artist and musician Luke Wyatt.
+Torn Hawk is a musical project from NYC-based artist and musician Luke Wyatt.
 Over more than twenty releases, the output has been characterized by an aesthetic of distressed sound.
 The palette illustrates familiar patterns, tones or instruments with a heavily degraded effect – maintaining an allegiance to the sonic makeup of contemporary pop music alongside a shifting compositional awareness, moving between genres track by track.
 It’s hard to define Torn Hawk.
 My first awareness of the project was Time Is A Scam (L.I.E.S, 2018), a release that sat firmly within Wyatt’s exploration of degraded audio, collaged into slabs of experimental pop.

-Where the project gets most interesting for me is in its relationship to play-acting, or world-building.
-Wyatt’s cosplay as a motivational speaker, situated within a fractured world, is as confusing as it is compelling.
+Where the project gets most interesting for me is in its relationship to play-acting or world-building.
+Wyatt’s cosplay as a motivational speaker situated within a fractured world is as confusing as it is compelling.
 It feels like Adult Swim shorts, but if you said that, everyone in the room would sneer at you for making a normie reference.
 In earlier interviews, Wyatt described the visual and sonic aspects of his output as not being necessarily connected – influenced by one another, having a relationship no doubt – but existing in a fourth dimension.

-The idea that they can be encountered individually, within the context of his other works, or interacting with selected pieces.
+The idea is that they can be encountered individually, within the context of his other works, or by interacting with selected pieces.
 If you see the motivational posters, with Wyatt wearing a Britney mic and a suit, they can be real.
 If that’s all you ever see, that’s how they manifest in your universe.
 If you see them in the context of his website – overlaid in collages with digital broken glass, bleeding and stuck with shuriken – maybe it’s different.

 Wyatt’s new record is called Here Comes Language and came out recently on his own label Valcrond Video at the end of last year.
 It’s some of the most hi-def output I’ve heard from the Torn Hawk project and seems to have leaned further into the influence of bubblegum pop felt across a lot of electronic music in the last decade.
-For me, the record has a heavy Italo Disco flavour and in some places sounds kind of like if Xiu Xiu wasn’t trying to be weird on purpose.
+For me, the record has a heavy Italo Disco flavour and, in some places, sounds kind of as if Xiu Xiu wasn’t trying to be weird on purpose.
 I don’t know who that’s more of a dis to – but it’s not supposed to be one to either of them.

 Although existing in a pop format, this is atmospheric music.
 It feels like the songs were crafted with the intention of creating a little world and putting the listener in it.
-Like how when you listen to Running Up That Hill it could make you feel like changing your life forever or like dancing pilled up in front of a smoke machine.
+Like how when you listen to Running Up That Hill, it could make you feel like changing your life forever or like dancing pilled up in front of a smoke machine.
 In fact, in places, this record does kind of sound like Kate Bush playing in a post-apocalyptic 80s bar run by a guy who seems normal at first but turns out to be nuts.

-What struck me there was how different a relationship this record has to pop-culture compared with the asinine entrepreneurial mentality Wyatt is making fun of.
-This music is truly weird, in a way that feels like it’s trying to introduce the listener to all the alleyways of ephemera Wyatt exists in.
+What struck me there was how different a relationship this record has to pop culture compared with the asinine entrepreneurial mentality Wyatt is making fun of.
+This music is truly weird in a way that feels like it’s trying to introduce the listener to all the alleyways of ephemera Wyatt exists in.
 I think there’s a lot of beauty in someone sharing that with you – even more when they let you in on the joke.